NASA-Planetary-Science/rss_ringoccs/README.md

 `CPSICE` can be obtained through the
 [NAIF website](https://naif.jpl.nasa.gov/naif/toolkit_C.html).

-**Make sure the CSPICE library files are in your path when building.**
+1. Make sure the CSPICE library files are in your path when building.
     For non-Windows users, this can be achieved by placing the files `cspice.a` and `csupport.a` in `/usr/local/lib`.
-For Windows users this can be done by adding the extract `cspice\lib` directory to your `PATH`.
+    For Windows users this can be done by adding the extracted `cspice\lib` directory to your `PATH`.

-**Note**, `librssringoccs` provides a small header file with declarations for all of the CSPICE functions that are needed (`rss_ringoccs` only needs a few).
+2.  `librssringoccs` provides a small header file with declarations for all of the CSPICE functions that are needed (`rss_ringoccs` only needs a few).
     You do not need to copy the CSPICE header files to `/usr/local/include` or any similar directory.

 #### OpenMP Support